UVA logo

 Quantitative Psychology PhD student at University of Virginia

 Psychological disorders are not static: they change over time, whether transitioning between healthy states and disordered states (e.g., from a healthy state to suicidal ideation) or transitioning within disordered states (e.g., from depression to mania).
-An overarching theme to my work is developing statistical tools to best model EMA data in a clinical setting.
-EMA data is typically measured multiple times a day over several days in the participant’s natural environment, and my interest lies in its promise in capturing the minutiae of the dynamics of psychological disorders.
-My main aim is to assess and develop new statistical methods and software for the analysis of EMA data that are practically applicable in the clinical context.
+An overarching theme to my work is developing statistical tools to best model ILD data in a clinical setting.
+ILD data (e.g., ecological momentary assessment) is typically measured multiple times a day over several days in the participant’s natural environment, and my interest lies in its promise in capturing the minutiae of the dynamics of psychological disorders.
+My main aim is to assess and develop new statistical methods and software for the analysis of ILD data that are practically applicable in the clinical context.
 This is evident in my research areas of specialization.

 Preprint